ZONTeek/express-serv/README.md

 # express-serv
-Simply api for database which contains info about students and their presence
+Simple api for database which contains info about students and their presence